Employee offboarding done right saves you from chaos

 Who doesn’t like cake and wine anyway?

-Once you have parted ways with the employee, make sure to delete him/her from the current system of employees and wipe clean their work devices.
+Once you’ve parted ways with the employee, make sure to remove them from the current system and wipe clean their work devices.

 Clean up their desk and personal space.

-Get ready for someone else to fill up his/her spot, physically and psychologically.
+Get ready for someone else to fill the spot, physically and psychologically.

 There are different best practices at play depending on the nature of the employee offboarding.

-If you already have good relations with current employees, keeping a positive attitude if they decide to part becomes much easier.
+If you already have good relations with current employees, keeping a positive attitude when they decide to part becomes much easier.

-In any case, don’t take the decision of the employee leaving personally.
+In any case, don’t take the decision personally.

-It goes without saying you should be courteous, respectful, and fair when parting.
+It goes without saying you should be courteous, respectful, and fair.
 Keep it professional and kind.

-Leaving is the employee’s personal decision and is not meant to hurt or reflect upon you or your abilities (unless the employee explicitly says so).
+Leaving is the employee’s personal decision and isn’t meant to hurt or reflect upon you or your abilities (unless the employee explicitly says so).

 Try to stay in touch with them after they part through your company’s alumni network group and encourage them to remain supporters of the company.